Yadheedhya06/Yadheedhya06/README.md

 - 🔭 I’m currently working on **IQ GPT which is AI Search Engine based on word embeddings and OpenAI models**

-- 🌱 I’m currently learning **Langchain, Vector Database, OpenAI embeddings**
+- 🌱 I’m currently learning **Langchain, Vector Database, OpenAI embeddings, Semantic Search**

 - 👯 I’m looking to collaborate on **ML and AI projects**